SmileiPIC/tutorials/advanced_wakefield_envelope.rst

 * Laser envelope initialization "in the box"
 * Initialization of the species interacting with the laser envelope
-* Observe relativistic self-focusing through a DiagScalar on the envelope fields
+* Observation of relativistic self-focusing through a DiagScalar on the envelope fields
 * Analysis of the grid fields when an envelope is present

 .. note::